 of any kind.
 It was maddening!

 only one at Cambridge—had been such an unimaginable coup.
 Certainly it

 had stirred numerous debates and ruffled whole hatsful of feathers, even

-prompting several of the fellows to suggest my father’s termination as a lecturer.
+prompting several of the fellows to suggest my father’s termination as

-of the ambition that I did.
-I was going to make something of myself.
-Leave
+had a fraction of the ambition that I did.
+I was going to make something

-who so openly applauded my audacity and who, in every way within his power,
+a father—one who so openly applauded my audacity and who, in every way

-I saw Father—Professor Archimedes Phinneaus Porter— behind the wheel
+before I saw Father—Professor Archimedes Phinneaus Porter— behind the wheel

 him for his fiftieth birthday.
 I smiled whenever I thought of my father

 thusly.
 “Archie” was what he called himself, undistinguished as that might

 sound.
 He’d never forgiven his parents for saddling him with such a ridiculously